 Step 2: Field economists classify the sampled jobs into occupations based on the workers’ actual job duties and responsibilities, not on their job titles or specific education.
 For example, an employee trained as an engineer, but working as a drafter, is reported as a drafter.
 An employee who performs the duties of two or more distinct occupations is reported as working in the occupation that requires the highest level of skill or in the occupation in which the employee spends the most time if there is no measurable difference in skill requirements.
 Each sampled job is classified by the Standard Occupational Classification (SOC) system to the six-digit level, and further designated by an eight-digit code in the Occupational Information Network’s (O*NET) detailed occupational taxonomy, when available.
 These are referred to as O*NET-SOC 2010 occupations.
 This code is part of a hierarchical structure as shown in the following exhibit.

 |Level of detail||O*NET-SOC 2010 code||Occupation title|

 |Architectural and civil drafters|

-Step 3: Identification of occupational attributes of the worker, such as full-time or part-time status, union or nonunion status, and whether the work is paid on a time or incentive basis.
-The field economist records specific attributes of the worker in the sampled job, for each selected occupation.
-Each such occupation must include only workers with the same attributes; for example, the occupation cannot include both full-time and part-time workers.
+Step 3: Identification of occupational attributes of the worker in the sampled job, such as full-time or part-time status, union or nonunion status, and whether the work is paid on a time or incentive basis.
+The field economist records specific occupational attributes of the worker in the sampled job.
 For definitions of occupational attributes see the Concepts section.

 Step 4: Field economists evaluate the job to determine the work level of its duties and responsibilities using a point-factor system of points based on the following factors: